Welcome to Nominet’s privacy notice.

 - Apply for a job with us;

-– Subscribe to our news alerts, marketing communications and member forum;
+- Subscribe to our news alerts, marketing communications, Member Hub and Community;

 - Give us some feedback.

 - Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out below:

 - From an authorised domain name registrar or reseller on the creation, renewal or amendment of any domain name registration for which we are the registry.